 - Eat nutritious and balanced meals and limit snacks.
-Avoid carbohydrates such as candy, pretzels and chips, which can remain on the tooth surface.
-If sticky foods are eaten, brush your teeth soon afterwards.
+Avoid carbohydrates such as candy, pretzels and chips, which can remain on the tooth’s surface.
+If sticky foods are eaten, brush your teeth soon afterward.

 - Check with your dentist about using supplemental fluoride, which strengthens your teeth.

 - Ask your dentist about dental sealants (a plastic protective coating) applied to the chewing surfaces of your back teeth (molars) to protect them from decay.